wwone/AUTHOR/README.md

 ## Output from this system is available as:

-Interactive PDF (creation is with Apache FOP)
+ - Interactive PDF (creation is with Apache FOP)

-Print PDF (creation is with Apache FOP)
+ - Print PDF (creation is with Apache FOP)

-Kindle (AZW3, converted using Calibre)
+ - Kindle (AZW3, converted using Calibre)

-EPUB (converted  using Calibre)
+ - EPUB (converted  using Calibre)

-HTML, both as a single HTML file, or multiple HTML files ( one for each SECTION    of the document).
+ - HTML, both as a single HTML file, or multiple HTML files ( one for each SECTION    of the document).
 The created HTML uses the Vanilla layout system by default (see: https://vanillaframework.io/) , and contains layout  code that supports the POEM and Skeleton layouts instead.)

-"reveal.js" online presentation syste (HTML) See: http://lab.hakim.se/reveal-js/#/
+ - "reveal.js" online presentation system (HTML) See: http://lab.hakim.se/reveal-js/#/

 Most formatting material is embedded in JSON files, so it is possible to customize most output.
 For more intricate work, a knowledge of Java is